ryndmrk/ryndmrk.github.io/_projects/parrot_neck_climbing.md

 allowfullscreen></iframe>

 <p>My amazing MRes student (Anna Stuart) and I teamed up with <a href="https://www.nyit.edu/bio/Michael.Granatosky">Prof. Michael Granatosky</a> to document how parrots climb across a broad selection of modern parrot species.
 We then used this data in conjuction with 3D geometric morphometrics and phylogenetic comparative methods to explore the statistical relationship between neck vertebral shape and climbing behaviours.
-As many species of living parrots climb we also investigated if this behaviour was leading to convergence in the neck morphology of different species of parrots.</p>
+We also investigated if this behaviour has led to convergence in the neck morphology of species of parrots that climb regularly.</p>

 <p>This work is close to completion, and we expect to upload a preprint version to bioRxiv very shortly, watch this space!</p>